-As of December 31, 2007, we had 31 vessels under construction or undergoing conversion to FPSOs.
-Please read Item 5 - Operating and Financial Review and Prospects: Management's Discussion and Analysis of Financial Condition and Results of Operations, and Item 18 - Financial Statements: Notes 16(a), 16(b), and 16(c) - Commitments and Contingencies - Vessels Under Construction, Vessel Purchases and Joint Ventures.
+As of December 31, 2008, we had 22 vessels under construction.
+Please read Item 5 - Operating and Financial Review and Prospects: Management's Discussion and Analysis of Financial Condition and Results of Operations, and Item 18 - Financial Statements: Notes 16(a) and 16(b) - Commitments and Contingencies - Vessels Under Construction and Joint Ventures.